joeavanzato/LogBoost/README.md

 #### CSV
 Handling CSV input is straight forward:
-1. Point log2geo at the logs via '-logdir'
+1. Point LogBoost at the logs via '-logdir'
-2. Either tell log2geo which column contains an IP address with '-ipcol' or use '-regex' to have it scan each line for the first non-private IP address
+2. Either tell LogBoost which column contains an IP address with '-ipcol' or use '-regex' to have it scan each line for the first non-private IP address
 3. That's it - you can use additional settings if desired such as '-dns', '-useti' or the date filtering flags but this is enough for basic processing of standard CSVs.
 ```
-log2geo.exe -logdir C:\csvfiles
+LogBoost.exe -logdir C:\csvfiles
 ```
 If we are processing a directory that contains time-delimited files, it may be useful to also include '-combine' to push similar files together in each output directory.
 ```
-log2geo.exe -logdir C:\csvfiles -combine
+LogBoost.exe -logdir C:\csvfiles -combine
 ```
 To expand an embedded JSON blob, use '-jsoncol' and provide the column name - by default, 'AuditData' is used to help with Azure Audit Exports.
 Also use fullparse to enable this functionality.
 ```
-log2geo.exe -logdir C:\csvwithjson -jsoncol "jsondata" -fullparse
+LogBoost.exe -logdir C:\csvwithjson -jsoncol "jsondata" -fullparse
 ```

 #### IIS/W3C/ELF/CLF (Web Server Style Logging)
-1. Tell log2geo where to find the logs via '-logdir'
+1. Tell LogBoost where to find the logs via '-logdir'
 2. Include the '-convert' flag so we find files besides .csv
 3. At the core - that is all that is required - if you are processing directories that contain similar files, it may also be useful to include '-combine' to combine the outputs.
 4. Optional flags such as -dns, -useti and the date filtering can also be used if desired.
 ```
-log2geo.exe -logdir C:\inetpub\logs -convert -combine
+LogBoost.exe -logdir C:\inetpub\logs -convert -combine
 ```

 #### Common Event Format (CEF)
 Handling is similar to above - since these are typically not CSV files, we need to use '-convert' flag to find/parse them.

-log2geo is currently capable of detecting/parsing 4 types of CEF input, with line samples provided below:
+LogBoost is currently capable of detecting/parsing 4 types of CEF input, with line samples provided below:
 * CEF with syslog RFC 3164 Header
   * <6>Sep 14 14:12:51 10.1.1.143 CEF:0|.....
 * CEF with syslog RFC 5424 Header